Bomb disposal: Pigstick

-Pigstick is the British Army term for the waterjet disruptor commonly deployed on the Wheelbarrow remotely operated vehicle against IRA bombs in the 1970s.
-There was no significance to the choice of name for the equipment; it was simply the next random name in the UK MOD's list of code names for classified projects at the time.
+Pigstick is the British Army's term for a waterjet disruptor, often mounted on the Wheelbarrow remotely operated vehicle to counter IRA bombs in the 1970s.
+The name Pigstick was the next available at the time from the UK Ministry of Defence's list of names for classified equipment and projects.
 Pigstick fires a jet of water driven by a propellant charge to disrupt the circuitry of a bomb and disable it with a low risk of detonation.
 The modern pigstick is reliable and can be fired many times with minimal maintenance.
 It is now used worldwide.
 It is 485 mm long and weighs 2.95 kg.
 It is made of hardened steel, and can be mounted on a remotely operated vehicle (ROV).
 These factors make it an effective way to render IEDs safe.
 It is not a panacea, however: it cannot deal with IEDs packed in hard containers such as industrial gas bottles or beer kegs, and other disruptors have been designed to deal with those and a range of different situations, including car bombs.

 The device was developed by the scientists Mike Barker MBE and Peter Hubbard OBE at RARDE Fort Halstead in late 1971 working under great pressure over several weeks after an ATO died in Northern Ireland attempting to render safe the first IED in the theatre to contain anti-handling devices.

-They started with a prototype equipment designed to disrupt limpet mines attached to a ship's hull and through a process of many trials and error developed a disruptor that could deal with the crop of IEDs with anti-handling devices prevalent at the time.
+They started with a prototype piece of equipment designed to disrupt limpet mines attached to a ship's hull and, through many trials and errors, developed a disruptor capable of dealing with the crop of IEDs with anti-handling devices prevalent at the time.
 Barker used the device operationally for the first time in Northern Ireland during a visit there to demonstrate their prototype to George Styles and his team.
 The Pigstick prototype was re-engineered by a member of Hubbard's team, Bob White MBE, down from its original 20 kg to its current 2.95 kg form but its internal ballistic design remained true to the original.